 Welcome educators!
 Many of my readers use Sky Lights as a resource for teaching astronomy, meteorology, or earth science.
 Teachers from middle school through high school tell me it’s been a valuable supplement to their regular course content.
-Sky Lights is also used by home-schoolers who need assistance with math and science.
+Sky Lights is also used by home-schoolers for assistance with math and science.

 Not surprisingly, even if you’re an expert in math or science, it can be difficult to get children interested in those topics.
 They’re generally good at visual learning, due in part to growing up with computers.
 So I strive to make the graphic, photo, or video in each post illustrate clearly the topic under discussion.
 Visual educational resources are a great supplement to any course of study.

 This page suggests strategies teachers and parents can employ for effective integration of Sky Lights.
-It also explains a few things all users should know about Sky Lights:
+It also explains a few things all educational users should know about Sky Lights:

 - The average reading level for Sky Lights is grades 7-9, but precocious 5-6th graders find it understandable.
-All content is tested for grade level here: http://www.readability-score.com/
+All content is tested for reading grade level here: http://www.readability-score.com/

 - You do not need a telescope or other equipment to benefit from Sky Lights.
 Binoculars can be useful, and most any type will work fine.
-The only “experiments” suggested relate to basic visual observations.
+The only “experiments” suggested relate to visual observations.